pubnub/objective-c/iOS/README.md

                             // PubNub client did fail to update metadata.
                             //
-                            // Always check 'error.code' to find out what caused error (check PNErrorCodes header file and use
+                            // Always check 'error.code' to find out what caused error (check PNErrorCodes header file and
-                            // -localizedDescription / -localizedFailureReason and -localizedRecoverySuggestion to get human readable description
+                            // use -localizedDescription / -localizedFailureReason and -localizedRecoverySuggestion to get
-                            // for error). 'error.associatedObject' contains PNClient instance which client for which
+                            // human readable description for error). 'error.associatedObject' contains PNClient instance
-                            // PubNub client was unable to update metadata.
+                            // for which PubNub client was unable to update metadata.
                           }
                         }];
               }];